 They are useful for:

-- file uploads and downloads.
+- File uploads and downloads.

-- waiting processes.
+- Server waiting processes.

-- steps in a form.
+- Steps of a multi-step form.

-Attributes of the (tag) progress tag
+Attributes of the progress tag

-States of the progress bar tag
+States of the progress element

-<progress></progress> General Rules for the Progress Bar (summary)
+<progress></progress>General rules of the Progress Bar (summary)

-- The
+0.0. - The

-maxattribute must be greater than 0.0. - According to the definitions of each attribute, the following expressions are true:
+maxattribute must be greater than0.0. - According to the definitions of each attribute, the following expressions are true:

 0.0 <= value <= 1.0(ifmaxis not specified).0.0 <= value <= max(ifmaxis specified).

-Styles of the (tag) progress tag
+Styling the progress tag

-| Pseudo-classes | Description |
+| Pseudo-element / Pseudo-class | Description |

 |---|---|